 Home Pricing

-CoreLogic is one of those data brokers that works out of sight of consumers, collecting, analyzing, and dealing in your personal data on a business-to-business basis.
-You likely won’t even be able to find out if they have your data, though.
+CoreLogic is one of those data brokers that works out of sight of consumers, collecting, analyzing, and dealing in property data on a business-to-business basis.
+Unfortunately, they only give you the option to opt out if you’re a resident of California and you have some kind of business relationship with the company.

-How to opt out of CoreLogic and remove your info?
+In short, to opt out of CoreLogic and remove your info you need to:

-Keep reading for the full opt-out procedure with screenshots and opt-out form.
+Keep reading for the full opt-out procedure with screenshots.

 Removing your data doesn’t have to be complicated